likethemammal/freelance-journal/05-08-18_cover-letter.md

 Last year I went to Chain React, the React Native conference in Portland.
 There I met more of the community and learned about some of the trends that are taking over the industry.

-I mostly work with Android less
+I mostly work with Android

 #### Do you have experience publishing a react-native application to the Android Play store or the Apple App store?